Bashnett/Bashnett.github.io/static/writeups/instant/instant-htb.md

 ssh root@10.10.11.37
 ```

-We aren't able to ssh with root then lets ssh with shirohige and switch user to root using above password.
+I am not able to ssh with root then lets ssh with shirohige and switch user to root using above password.

 ![NMAP](/static/writeups/instant/15.png)

-we capture the root flag.
+finally, I captured the root flag.